yiisoft/yii2/docs/guide/helper-array.md

 ## Re-indexing Arrays <a name="reindexing-arrays"></a>

-In order to indexes an array according to a specified key `index` method could be used.
+In order to index an array according to a specified key, the `index` method can be used.
 The input array should be multidimensional or an array of objects.
 The key can be a key name of the sub-array, a property name of object, or an anonymous function which returns the key value given an array element.